RBigData/pbdDMAT/README.md

 pbdDMAT requires
 * A system installation of MPI
 * R version 2.14.0 or higher
-* The RNACI, pbdMPI, and pbdBASE packages, as well as their dependencies.
+* The pbdMPI and pbdBASE packages, as well as their dependencies.

 The package can be installed from the CRAN via the usual `install.packages("pbdDMAT")`, or via the devtools package: